aaradhya466/real-world-problems-using-graph-algorithms-aaradhya/README.md

 ### 📘 Overview

-This project demonstrates the **application of fundamental graph algorithms** to real-world problem scenarios such as:
+This project demonstrates the **application of fundamentals graph algorithms** to real-world problem scenarios such as:

 * **Social Network Friend Suggestions**
 * **Shortest Path Algorithms (Bellman-Ford & Dijkstra)**